 It’s always important to refer to the manufacturer’s notes regarding which cleaning products should be used on your laminate.
 Other than that, a simple soft broom and a mop will be the only tools you’ll need to keep it looking as good as new.

-Sometimes there are instances with substances like candle wax or chewing gum stuck to laminate.
-In those instances use ice to harden it and then scrape off with a plastic scraper.
+• Sometimes there are instances when substances like candle wax or chewing gum stick to laminate.
+In those instances, use ice to harden it and then scrape off with a plastic scraper.
 Wipe clean after with a lightly damp cloth.

 Over time your laminate flooring will gather dirt and dust and it’s inevitable that it will lose some of its original shine.
-Ironically, some cleaning products will leave a residue on your flooring that removes the shine, and actually water on its own is usually good enough to clean it.
 But never fear – there’s no need to leave your floor dull and dirty.
 It is possible to put the shine back: